 - Health – this includes of course diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?

-- Describe your life in this area
+- What’s your life like in this area (be specific)?

 - What do you want to change about this area of your life?

 Now pick one of the core categories to focus on first.
 Use that single topic to create your first goal.
 From there you can create a specific goal and that becomes an opportunity for you to increase your brain plasticity, simply by setting out to achieve that one goal.

 Here are a few more brainstorm questions to help you narrow in even more on a specific goal:

 - What would you do if you had more courage and no fear standing in the way?